CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 - Reduced the CSV lookup generation to 24 hours with a 7-day lookback since `ComputerName` is now included in the FLTR data stream.
 - Changed inputs to use `wildcard()` as needed.
 Input something like `*HTTP*` to find `http`, `HTTPS`, `HttPs`, etc.
 - Minimum LogScale version increased to `1.103.0` to include filter alerts.
+- Made updates to data formatting in the queries.
+- Optimized dashboard queries related to detections.

 Version 1.3.8
 - Added the missing recon_apps.csv file and associated references.